c0m4r/paranoya/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/

+## DISCLAIMER

+> USE AT YOUR OWN RISK & DON'T BE EVIL

+If you're looking for sometthing production-grade consider [THOR Scanners](https://www.nextron-systems.com/products/#scanners)